twolak2003/CamelInActionTutorial/README.md

 Camel in Action - 1st edition
 =============================

-This project hosts the source code for the examples of the [Camel in Action](http://manning.com/ibsen/) 1st edition book written by [Claus Ibsen](https://twitter.com/davsclaus) and [Jonathan Anstey](https://twitter.com/jon_anstey).
+This project hosts MODIFIED  source code for the examples of the [Camel in Action](http://manning.com/ibsen/) 1st edition book written by [Claus Ibsen](https://twitter.com/davsclaus) and [Jonathan Anstey](https://twitter.com/jon_anstey).

 ![Camel in Action cover](/docs/images/cia_cover150.jpg?raw=true)

+I AM USING THIS REPO to store modified version of the source that I am using to learn Camel.
+For untouched versions go directly ot the original location of the tutorial.
+Do not rely on this repo.

 Downloading the source code